adobe/aepsdk-target-ios/Documentation/AEPTarget.md

 This API gets the Target user identifier.

 The tntId is returned in the network response from Target after a successful call to `prefetchContent` API or `retrieveLocationContent` API, which is then persisted in the SDK.
-The persisted tntId is used in subsequent Target requests until a different tntId is returned from Target or a new tntId is set using `sentTntId` API.
+The persisted tntId is used in subsequent Target requests until a different tntId is returned from Target or a new tntId is set using `setTntId` API.

 ### Swift